Brideau/whackdata/_posts/2014-08-04-line-graphs-parallel-processing-r.md

 ### So, how was it done?

+_**EDIT:** I've updated the below instructions since this was originally published to provide an alternative to using QGIS (thanks [@Zecca_Lehn](https://twitter.com/zecca_lehn) for pointing out I could do this in R itself).
+I also improved the performance about 3x by replacing my data frames with data tables._

 Well, like everything else I do on here, I wanted to accomplish this using only freely available software.
-In this case, I used a combination of R, QGIS and Libre Office.
+In this case, I used a combination of R, QGIS and Libre Office (the latter two being optional).
 The work was divided into three main pieces:

 1. Extract the data from NASA's data set.
 2. Crunch the data to prepare it for plotting.